cheerfulstoic/step_wise/README.md

   end
 end
 ```

-First notice a main `step/1` call (inside `run/1`) which then calls a function which implements a series of steps (`run_steps/1`).
-This isn't neccessary, but it is a useful convention to be able to track the status of the whole run in addition to individual steps.

 You might notice that the `step/1` and `map_step/1` functions take function values.
 These can be anonymous (like used above in `map_step`), though errors will be clearer when using function values coming from named functions.